TerranceFinleyZ/imperial-tech/README.md

 September 07, 2025

-Building Empire new main website with animated logo using blender and Working AI chat for clients.
+Building Empire new main website with animated logo using blender and Working AI chat for clients using Vite.js, RRV7 also using Hubspot CRM.